AdvitSingh5/advitsingh5/README.md

 Hi there 👋

+Hi there 👋🏻
+My name is Advit Singh,  😶
+I am a learning web developer.
+I am currently learning JavaScript.  🖥️
+I like to read motivational books and play guitar ( learning ). 📚 I am a old nerd. 🤓
+I have Windows 11, Windows 10 .  💻
+Feel Free to contact me. (just don't contact for some shit) Thanks & Regards  😄
+AS5  🙂

 🔭 I’m currently working on JS Calculator and on my portfolio. <br>
 🌱 I’m currently learning Javascript. <br>
 👯 I’m looking to collaborate on Omzen. <br>